-Hue Vacations with Kids: A Must-Stop on a Family Trip to Vietnam
+Hue Vacations with Kids: A Must-Stop in Vietnam

 Hue vacations are rarely part of a family’s Southeast Asia short list, but there’s arguably no better place to delve into the country’s tangled history than this small city perched right in the middle of Vietnam‘s coastline.
 After centuries of political tumult, Hue grabbed the limelight as the capital from 1802 to 1945; the town and its surrounding provinces would later endure some of the most brutal battles of the Vietnam War.
 Now a modern city of half a million, Hue thrives on the banks of the Perfume River, with the landmark Trang Tien Bridge connecting the old neighborhoods to the new ones.